decentraland/content-validator/README.md

 ### In steps

-- Create entity schema on [@dcl/schemas](https://github.com/decentraland/common-schemas)
+1. Create entity schema on [@dcl/schemas](https://github.com/decentraland/common-schemas).
-- Add entity type and schema on [catalyst-commons](https://github.com/decentraland/catalyst-commons/).
+2. Add entity type and schema on [catalyst-commons](https://github.com/decentraland/catalyst-commons/).
-- Add entity type and access checker in [access.ts](./src/validations/access-checker/access.ts).
+3. Add entity type and access checker in [access.ts](./src/validations/access-checker/access.ts).
+   a.
+Verify entity pointers can be resolved.
+If required add a new resolver in [@dcl/urn-resolver](https://github.com/decentraland/urn-resolver).